-Formula E: Racing dune buggies in the Sahara
+Formula E: Racing dune buggies in Morocco

 (CNN)Ahead of the Marrakech ePrix earlier in January, CNN Supercharged caught up with the Jaguar Racing Team for a one-off showdown in the shadow of the Atlas Mountains.

-Two drivers; two broadcasters; one time-trial with a difference on the sands of the Sahara.
+Two drivers; two broadcasters; one time-trial with a difference on the sands of Morocco.

 "We're here playing with some local dune buggies in the desert," explained driver Nelson Piquet Jr, winner of the all-electric racing series' first ever Championship title.